-In other words, in certain defined circumstances an organ of state is allowed to treat private contracting parties differently.
+In other words, in certain defined circumstances an organ of the state is allowed to treat private contracting parties differently.

-Example: The wide publicity of government contracts may therefore not be enough; there may still be contractors who have difficulty understanding the precise needs of the organ of state.
+Example: The wide publicity of government contracts may therefore not be enough; there may still be contractors who have difficulty understanding the precise needs of the organ of the state.
 Briefing sessions may, for example, be held.
 Procurement may also be a policy tool for reform and development and eradication of past unfair discriminatory policies and practices.

 Constitutional principle: Fairness and equity

-Instead of treating all groups exactly the same, groups who face different levels of resources and development should receive different treatment.
+Instead of treating all groups, exactly the same, groups who face different levels of resources and development should receive different treatment.
 In this sense, equity is also linked to affirmative action.
 This links up with sections 217(2) and 217(3) of the Constitution, which also makes provision for the preferential allocation of contracts and the use of procurement as a means to address the inequalities and unfair discriminatory practices of the past

 Constitutional principle: Transparency